Peg McCormick

 Hobbies and Interests

 Peg plays cello on the worship team at Sojourn Campus Church.
-She is a summer gardener, a leader in her home church, an advocate for immigrant students.
-Peg enjoys painting and adventures with her husband, Brian, and their seven grandchildren.
+She is a summer gardener, a leader in her home church, and an advocate for immigrant and international students.
+Peg enjoys painting and adventures with her husband, Brian, and their ten grandchildren.

 Areas of expertise

-Peg McCormick's interests and areas of specialization include Behavioral Theory, interventions for the EBD classroom, resilient health for teachers, and best practices for the support of international student teachers.
+Peg McCormick's interests and areas of specialization include Trauma-informed classroom practices, student mental health, interventions for the EBD classroom, and the science of Hope Theory.

 Quote